nicky-nym/nicky-nym.github.io/pages/cities.md

   * **kinematic range<sub>t=30_minutes</sub><a name="glossary:KR30"></a>** &mdash; the total amount of [occupied floor area](#glossary:occupied-floor-area) a person could possibly get to in [30 minutes](#marchetti).

   * **kinematic range (KR)<a name="glossary:KR"></a>** &mdash; the total amount of [occupied floor area](#glossary:occupied-floor-area) a person could possibly get to in some fixed amount of time.
-KR is a measure of **mobility**, and a measure of the capactiy and efficiency of a transportation network.
+KR is a measure of **mobility**, and a measure of the capacity and efficiency of a transportation network.
 The KR measure serves a proxy represents the range of destinations that a person can get to.
 In the real world, a destination would be something like your friend's house, your dentist's office, or a library or coffee shop.
     * **factors:** kinematic range is a function of lots of different factors:
       * **_starting location_** &mdash; are you starting at the center of town, or out at the edge?
       * **_urban density_** &mdash; how many destinations are there per square mile?